luisparravicini/meet-kong/README.md

 ### Gotchas

+There are a lot of small things which may be considered bugs but will stay as they are, such as:

 - You can't go down a ladder.
-- The are a lot of small things which will be not corrected. i.e.: when the screen is loading the input is inabled, etc.
+- When the screen is drawing the input is inabled.
+- You can't die, so the lives counter is just aesthetics.

 ## Keys